changhsinlee/changhsinlee.github.io/_posts/2019-07-08-pytest-first-test.md

 * Then, I try a few things to transform my data into an output `df` that looks like what I want, often with `df.head()`and `df.shape` to make sure it doesn't look wrong at a first glance.
 * Afterwards, I would spot check a few things to convince myself that this code looks good, then put it into a function in a Python `.py` file.

 Before I write code or modify code, I always come up with a few cases in Jupyter Notebook that I can use to check and validate.
-If the change I make works with the cases that I come up with, then I am confident that what I put in is a good good.
+If the change I make works with the cases that I come up with, then I am confident that what I put in is good stuff.

 In other words, I validate my code in Jupyter Notebook to make sure that I have seen my code ran successfully, at least once, before I add the new code to the source code.

-Now, I've been using into this workflow for over a year.Where is the problem?
+Now, I've been using into this workflow for over a year.
+Where is the problem?

 Ummm...I was coming up with my own test cases _every single time_.

-What I have noticed was that—when I need to modify code, it was easier for me to make a new example than digging through the pile of notebooks I had and recover the example I made 3 months ago.
+What I have noticed was that—when I need to modify code, it was easier for me to make a new example than digging through the pile of notebooks I had to recover the example I made 3 months ago.

-![Let's reinvent the wheel](/figure/source/2019-07-08-pytest-first-test/wheel.png)
+![Let's reinvent the wheel](/figure/source/2019-07-08-pytest-first-test/wheel.png) *What I was doing when I try to make another example*

 ### Stop reinventing the wheel